-44 "Section 29 Service of Foreign Summons.
-Summons and other processes issued by a) any Civil or Revenue Court established in any part of India to which the provisions of this Code do not extent, or - b) any Civil or Revenue Court established or continued by the authority of the Central Government outside India, or - c) any other Civil or Revenue Court outside India to which the Central Government has, by notification in the Official Gazette, declared the provisions of this section to apply. may be sent to the Courts in the territories to which this Code extends and served as if they were summonses issued by such Courts."
-Service to India from a non-signatory country A petitioner residing and conducting business in a non-signatory country wants to complete service on the defendant residing in Delhi, India (say).
-Foreign court may issue a letter to the district court where the defendant resides in Delhi.
-The district court in Delhi will effectuate service through the process server.
-Once service is complete, a proof of service would be issued and the district court in Delhi would take this on record.
-Ways to reduce the time period It is a trite that the process of service under the Service Convention is a formal channel which involves layers of authorities in case of main channel of transmission.
+42 &quot;Section 29 Service of Foreign Summons a) any Civil or Revenue Court established in any part of India to which the provisions of this Code do not extent, or b) any Civil or Revenue Court established or continued by the authority of the Central Government outside India, or c) any other Civil or Revenue Court outside India to which the Central Government has, by notification in the Official Gazette, declared the provisions of this section to apply, The process followed by the court is represented diagrammatically below:

+Service to India from a Non-Signatory Country A petitioner residing and conducting business in a non-signatory country wants to complete service on the defendant residing in Delhi, India (say).

+Ways to Reduce the Time Period for Completing Service It is a trite that the process of service under the Service Convention is a formal channel which involves layers of authorities in case of main channel of transmission.
 In case of India, the problem further aggravates because action by Ministry of Law and Justice which is the Central Authority and concerned Courts may take months to process and make it onerous.
-In 2011, The Ministry of Law issued an office memorandum requesting registrar generals of Indian courts to provide 3 months' time in advance to the Ministry for affecting service in foreign countries.
-To avoid the same, two available methods are (a) process of service to a resident agent and (b) waiver clause in the agreement. a.
-Process of service to a resident agent The Service Convention is applicable only in cases where there is inter-state request for process of service.
+To avoid the same, two available methods are (a) process of service to a resident agent, and (b) waiver clause in the agreement.
+A. Process of Service to a Resident Agent The Service Convention is applicable only in cases where there is inter-state request for process of service.
 In context of the same, when a resident agent is appointed by the foreign party in the forum state, the court can directly issue the request to such agent without the applicability of the Service Convention.
 Such resident agent can be both voluntarily and involuntarily appointed by the Defendant party.
 The US Supreme Court in the case of Volkswagenwerk Aktiengesellschaft v.
 Schlunk noted that the process of service to the subsidiary of a defendant will be considered valid and will not attract the Service Convention, even when such subsidiary is not a party to the main agreement between the parties.
 Based on this, it is arguable that appointment of a resident agent and providing the same in the agreement will not only save time for the parties but will also make the whole process expeditious.
-U.S. 694, 698 (1988).
+10 U.S. 694, 698 (1988).